protontypes/open-sustainable-technology/.github/pull_request_template.md

-**Insert URLs to the project here:**
+**Insert URL to the project you want to be reviewed here:**

-- [ ] The projects is active, documented, open source licensed, shows usage from external parties and is directly targeting environmental sustainability.
+- [ ] The project is active, documented, open source licensed, shows usage from external parties and is directly targeting environmental sustainability.
 Find more details in the [Contribution Guide](https://opensustain.tech/contributing/).

+All listed projects on [OpenSustain.tech](https://opensustain.tech/) will be supported via multiple community services:

-_All issues labeled as **Good First Issue** of the project listed on [OpenSustain.tech](https://opensustain.tech/) will be visible on [ClimateTriage.com](https://climatetriage.com/).
-This is a great way to welcome new community members to your project._
+1. Issues labeled as **Good First Issue** will be visible on [ClimateTriage.com](https://climatetriage.com/).
+This is a great way to welcome new community members to your project.

-All new projects listed will be posted on our [Mastodon channel](https://mastodon.social/@opensustaintech).
+2. All new projects listed will be posted on our [Mastodon](https://mastodon.social/@opensustaintech) and [Bluesky](https://bsky.app/profile/opensustaintech.bsky.social) channel.
+3. Listed project that provide donation option via Open Source Collective or GitHub Sponsors can by nominated via [OpenClimate.fund](https://openclimate.fund/).
+All project currently supported can be found [here](https://opensustain.tech/spreadsheet/).

+**Insert an project you want to nominate for a micro grant here:**